oushujun/EDTA/README.md

     perl lib-test.pl -genome rice_genome.fasta -std ./EDTA/database/Rice_MSU7.fasta.std6.9.5.out -tst rice_genome.fasta.test.out -cat LTR

+## Citation
+Please cite our paper if you find EDTA is useful:
+Ou S., Su W., Liao Y., Chougule K., Ware D., Peterson T., Jiang N.✉, Hirsch C. N.✉ and Hufford M. B.✉ (2019).
+Benchmarking Transposable Element Annotation Methods for Creation of a Streamlined, Comprehensive Pipeline.
+[Genome Biol.
+20(1): 275.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1905-y)

+Please also cite the software packages that were used in EDTA, listed in the [EDTA/bin](https://github.com/oushujun/EDTA/tree/master/bin) directory.

 ## Other resources
 You may download the [rice genome here](http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/all.con).

 ## Issues
-If you have any issues with installation and usage, please don't hesitate to [open an issue](https://github.com/oushujun/EDTA/issues) or submit your pull request.
+If you have any issues with installation and usage, please check if similar issues have been reported in [Issues](https://github.com/oushujun/EDTA/issues) or open a new issue.
 If you are (looking for) happy users, please read or write successful cases [here](https://github.com/oushujun/EDTA/issues/15).